bmrb-io/BMRB-API/documentation/JSONRPC.md

 First, you may want to take a look at the
 [JSON-RPC specification](http://www.jsonrpc.org/specification).
-The URL to access the JSON-RPC API is similar to that used to access the REST API but does not change based on query type or paramaters.
+The URL to access the JSON-RPC API is similar to that used to access the REST API but does not change based on query type or parameters.
 Instead, there is one fixed URL and all JSON-RPC requests are sent there.
 Requests to the JSON-RPC API need to be sent as POST requests rather than GET requests or you will encounter an error.
 To find the JSON-RPC URL add jsonrpc to the versioned URL described